Australian-Imaging-Service/pipelines/.github/ISSUE_TEMPLATE/new-story.md

 ---
-name: New story
+name: [INTERNAL] New story
-about: A Story is a short, simple descipriotn of funciotnality, usually part of a feature
+about: A Story is a short, simple description of functionality, usually part of a feature
 title: "[STORY] "
 labels: pipelines-stream, story